ahboon/CTF_Adventures/Whitehats Just Hack/README.md

 # Whitehats Just Hack
-Whitehats Just Hack aims to provide basic knowledge on CyberSecurity and CTF.
+...Whitehats Just Hack aims to provide basic knowledge on CyberSecurity and CTF. ..
 Just Hack, and have fun!